Hoh Rainforest

 Rugged Ridge (Indian Pass) Trail

-Stemming off of the Bogachiel River Trail, the little known and seldom used Rugged Ridge/Indian Pass Trail is not particularly notable except to insider big tree enthusiasts for it contains a grove of enormous, ancient Douglas Firs.
-The giants are located off-trail about two miles north of the Bogachiel Trail on a small knoll and only experienced hikers should venture to explore them.
-The largest is named the “Indian Pass Tree,” measuring nearly 12 feet in diameter - a real wall of wood!
+Stemming off the Bogachiel River Trail, the little-known and seldom-used Rugged Ridge/Indian Pass Trail is not particularly notable except to insider big tree enthusiasts, as it contains a grove of enormous, ancient Douglas firs.
+The giants are located off-trail about two miles north of the Bogachiel Trail on a small knoll, and only experienced hikers should venture to explore them.
+The largest is named the "Indian Pass Tree," measuring nearly 12 feet in diameter—a real wall of wood!

 Indian Pass Tree